MattMatic/font-force-field/README.md

   // The more values, the longer the rating process takes! far:{
     values:[10,25,50],  // (default) => 110%, 125%, 150%
+    nearPath: 'near',   // (default is undefined).
+Choose the field for marks-glued to far field (e.g. 'near', 'glyph', 'far')
     ok: true,           // (default is false).
 True will scan for ok percentage (takes even longer) },